accellera-official/systemc/INSTALL.md

    Note: _Can be optionally set per translation unit in an application._

- * `SC_INCLUDE_STRSTREAM`
-   Include (deprecated) `<strstream>` header from `<systemc.h>`

-   Pre-standard C++ compilers had support for an old stringstream implementation called `strstream`.
-In the unlikely case that your application still relies on this deprecated class and that `<systemc.h>` includes this header for you automatically, you now need to define this symbol when building your application.

-   Note: _Only effective when building an application._

  * `SC_INCLUDE_WINDOWS_H`
    Explicitly include `<windows.h>` header from `<systemc>` header